Home » Pork Recipes » Cowboy Coffee Rub Grilled Pork Chops

 Easy spiced Cowboy Coffee Rub Grilled Pork Chops.
 Coffee, brown sugar, smoked paprika, garlic, spices and herbs creates caramelized, tender grilled pork.

 Cowboy Coffee Rub Grilled Pork Chops recipe - www.platingpixels.comGrill it like a steak…but with pork chops that it.
-Pork chops are often roasted in the oven or cooked over the stove, but they are wonderful cooked over a grill.
+Pork chops are often roasted in the oven sample is, Honey Mustard Sheet Pan Pork Chops or cooked over the stove, but they are wonderful cooked over a grill.
 Plus with thick, high-quality and natural pork chops you won’t be wanting anything else.

-Pork makes a simple and flavorful weeknight meal, even cooked over a BBQ.
+Pork makes a simple and flavorful weeknight meal, even cook it as a BBQ like Grilled Pork Satay Skewers.
 These Cowboy Coffee Rub Grilled Pork Chops use a simple homemade rub that penetrates flavors deep into the meat.
 I mean it’s literally glistening with flavor once you grill it.
 Just look at those rugged, cowboy inspired chunks of delicious pork.

 Cowboy Coffee Rub Grilled Pork Chops recipe - www.platingpixels.comYou can easily make this beautiful recipe in less than 30 minutes and with a handful of common pantry spices.
 There’s a few key ingredients to the cowboy coffee rub.
 Coffee, obviously is a subtle, but important flavor.
 Paired with smoked paprika, cumin, herbs, chili powder, dried garlic and onion.